paddureddy/Test/README.rst

 **bold** and *italics*

-This is to inform you fool
+|This is to inform you fool
-ahgsdwhjbd sfyueiuwsf iefhwef f
+|ahgsdwhjbd sfyueiuwsf iefhwef f
-\vnjedsbfjekf e
+|\vnjedsbfjekf e
-kfnewkf
+|kfnewkf

 Bullet list:
 ----------------

--This is item 1
+|-This is item 1
--this is item 2
+|-this is item 2
--this is item 3
+|-this is item 3
-hsdbjds kj dbdnwbdswkusw
+|hsdbjds kj dbdnwbdswkusw
-sdfdewsf
+|sdfdewsf
-sefewsdf
+|sefewsdf

 Enumerated list:
 -------------------

-3.This is to fool you
+|3.This is to fool you
-4.Above is true
+|4.Above is true
-5. you fool still you not beleiving
+|5. you fool still you not beleiving
-#. thisi is auto enumerated
+|#. thisi is auto enumerated

 Field Lists
 -----------